Andy Hodges has this overview of the Maurienne, a region with some of the most scenic and challenging cycle rides in France.

 My own Mountain Adventures in the Maurienne, published by Cicerone, covers both road and off road cycling as well as offering walking, mountaineering and via ferrata routes for those seeking a range of outdoor sports whilst in the valley.

-The tourist board also has a dedicated cycling website that features maps, suggested routes and accommodation.
+The tourist board also has a dedicated cycling website.